sagredo-dev/vpopmail/doc/README.md

 has any ideas, post it on the SourceFORGE vpopmail-devel mailing list.

 ## More info and support
-To find more info and ask for support post a comment [here](https://notes.sagredo.eu/en/qmail-notes-185/installing-and-configuring-vpopmail-81.html).
+To find more info and ask for support post a comment [in my blog](https://notes.sagredo.eu/en/qmail-notes-185/installing-and-configuring-vpopmail-81.html).
+Pull requests are welcome in this github space.